 If you fail to appear for your court date after posting bail, you are bail jumping.
 This is also known as failure to appear.
 Is jumping bail a crime?
 It is a crime in Virginia and the charges can vary, although contempt of court is common.
 Penalties could range from fines to jail time.
 Usually, you will also return to jail until your trial.
-It’s often difficult to get bail if you’ve failed to appear but if you need bail bonds services in Halifax, VA, Danville, VA, and Chatham, VA, you can get help from Affordable Bail Bonding by calling 434-237-2245.
+It’s often difficult to get bail if you’ve failed to appear but if you need bail bonds services in Halifax, VA, Danville, VA, and Chatham, VA, you can get help from A-1 Affordable Bail Bonds by calling 434-237-2245.

 What happens when a person jumps bail?

 The consequences of bail jumping, a separate crime from the original charge, often include:

 - Forfeiture of bail bond: Normally, once you make your court appearance, the bail that was paid is returned.
 If you fail to appear, you or the person who put up the bail will not receive any money from the court.